MladenZeljic/library/README.md

 # E-Library (MladenZeljic/library)

-PHP 5 >= 5.4.0 or PHP 7 are required for the correct operation of this application!
+PHP 5 >= 5.4.0 or PHP 7 is required for the correct operation of this application!
 (Because two model classes implement JsonSerializable interface)

 For reviewing/testing purposes do one of the following while logging in: